 Project Name: Historic Birmingham Mineral Railroad Signs Project

-Organizations Involved: The national Railway & Locomotive Historical Society (R&LHS) is the organization that receives tax-deductible donations to the project.
-The funds are then provided to the R&LHS local Mid-South Chapter housed in Leeds, Alabama.
-The signs project is a project of the Mid-South Chapter.
+Organizations Involved: The signs project is a project of the Mid-South Chapter of the Railway & Locomotive Historical Society.
 The Birmingham Mineral Railroad was a system of the Louisville and Nashville Railroad Company, and the Louisville and Nashville Railroad Historical Society has provided the L&N logo for use in the signs project.

 Facebook Page: Check out the project’s Facebook page — click here.